frankischilling/stardust/docs/README.md

 python tools/calibrate_game_area.py
 ```

 Follow the instructions to capture the top-left and bottom-right corners of your game window.
-The tool will output the `GAME_AREA` values - copy these into `scripts/woodcutter.py`.
+The tool will output the `GAME_AREA` values - copy these into `scripts/woodcutter.py` (and `scripts/firemaking.py` if you want matching bounds).

 **Future improvement:** This will automatically update the configuration file in a future version.